 Calling all city dogs!
-Take a break from your regular walk routine and run free in these fantastic dog parks (both on- and off-leash) across Melbourne - dip your paw into the ocean, stroll through sun-dappled woods, or sniff away in expansive grassy parklands.
-We've got you covered.
+Take a break from your regular walking routine and run free in these fantastic dog parks in Melbourne.
+Whether you want to dip your paws into the ocean, stroll through sun-dappled woods, or sniff away in expansive grassy parklands, we've got you covered!

-The off-leash areas in these parks come with their own rules, so do make sure you read the signs posted in the area.
-We're looking at things like voice control, lead lengths, proximity to picnic areas and playgrounds, off-leash times, and the one universal mandate: pick up the poop!
+Most off-leash dog parks come with their own rules, so do make sure you read the signs posted in the area and don't forget to pick up after your adorable pooches!

 1. Albert Park

-Pups will find 226 hectares to run and play in at Albert Park, with most of that being an on-lead area in the multi-zone park.
-The off-lead spots are well away from the most-trafficked areas, and no dogs are allowed in the dog exclusion areas (aka the lake and the playgrounds).
+Pups will find 226 hectares to run and play in at Albert Park dog park, with most of that being an on-lead area in the multi-zone park.
+The off-leash dog areas are well away from the high-traffic areas, and no dogs are allowed in the dog exclusion areas (aka the lake and the playgrounds).

-For off-lead playtime, head to the northern end of the park near Albert Road, or west of Aughtie Drive near the sports fields.
-The areas are off-lead only when not being used for sporting activities or events, but other than that, it's puppy paradise.
+For off-leash playtime, head to the northern end of the park near Albert Road or west of Aughtie Drive near the sports fields.
+The areas are off-leash only when not being used for sporting activities or events, but other than that, it's a puppy paradise!

 2. Brighton Beach (Sandown St. Beach)

 Fancy a bit of a splash?
-Well you and your canine companion can do just that at the spot on Brighton Beach between Elwood Beach and the Middle Brighton Baths.
-Access is along the very pretty Bay Trail, with multple entrance points for a quick cool-off during your walk.
+Well, you and your canine companion can do just that at the spot on Brighton Beach between Elwood Beach and the Middle Brighton Baths.
+Access to the dog area at Brighton Beach is along the very pretty Bay Trail, with multiple entrance points for a quick cool-off during your walk.

 Ever the seashore-y spot, you'll find boats, shallows to gambol in, deeper water for a dip, small sand dunes to run up and over, the foreshore (all of which is fenced on the land-side), and the stunning CBD backdrop behind int all.